mlaricheva/excel1/content/tasks.md

 Step 1
 {: .label .label-step}
-**Sort data by the total number of students (ascending order).**
+Sort data by the total number of students (ascending order).
 Select the `Number of Students` column header (cell `E4`) and click Sort A to Z in the Data menu tab.
 **Hint**: Applying Filter allows to use different sorting options as well
 ![](images/image-20210926213258804.png)
 {: .step}

 Step 2
 {: .label .label-step}
-**Add another level of sorting, `District Code`.**
+Add another level of sorting, `District Code`.
-Follow the previous step now for `District Code` column, or use Sort option in the Data menu to add several rules and change their hierarchies
+Follow the previous step now for `District Code` column, or use Sort option in the Data menu to add several rules and change their hierarchies.
 ![](images/image-20210926213913533.png)
 {: .step}